 - 1 large butternut squash halved vertically and seeded, about 3 pounds

-- 3 tablespoons extra virgin olive oil divided
+- 3 tablespoons extra virgin olive oil divided (see instructions)

-- 1 large shallot
+- 1 large shallot diced

-- 1/2 yellow onion
+- 1/2 large yellow onion diced

 - 1 1/2 teaspoons sea salt

 - 6 garlic cloves pressed or minced